Cherry Blossom Viewing: Heavy Petal Parties

-You know what time of year it is when the beer cans turn pink, there are strange weather forecasts on TV and train stations are covered with pictures of flowers hanami season.
+You know what time of year it is when the beer cans turn pink, there are strange weather forecasts on TV and train stations are covered with pictures of flowers.
+It's hanami season.

-This is a great time of year to visit Japan as the weather is perfect warm, but not nearly as hot as summer, and everybody is in a party frame of mind.
+This is a great time of year to visit Japan as the weather is perfect: pleasantly warm before the onset of sweltering summer, and everybody is in a party frame of mind.

 The advent of the blossoms not only heralds the end of a harsh winter but also the beginning of another school year and a new fiscal year for businesses, so hanami is like a party to celebrate a new beginning.

-Spring is a very busy period accounts have to be finalized, reports finished, and karoshi (death by overwork) is said to peak in March.
+Spring is a very busy period.
+Accounts have to be finalized, reports finished, and karoshi (death by overwork) is said to peak in March.
 Deadlines, school graduation ceremonies, government transfers - and then, in April, come the cherry blossoms like a breath of fresh air.
 This marks the nation's change of focus from hard working to hard playing.
-Impressive quantities of sak are drunk, food is barbequed and songs are sung.
+Impressive quantities of sake are drunk, food is barbecued and songs are sung.

 The fleeting beauty of the cherry blossoms is symbolic to the Japanese.
-They liken the petals to the life of the samurai a brief explosion of colour, bright for the duration of their short life, before they wither and die.
-They represent the brevity of life and the frailty of existence, and this is celebrated by getting roaring drunk on copious amounts of sak
+They liken the petals to the life of the samurai: a brief explosion of color, bright for the duration of their short life, before they wither and die.
+They represent the brevity of life and the frailty of existence, and this is celebrated by getting roaring drunk on copious amounts of sake.

 The first hanami took place in the seventh century.
 Originally a religious rite, it was held on a particular day and the coming harvest was forecasted from the condition of the cherry blossoms.
 The full blooms were symbolic of a full and bountiful harvest of rice, which the upper classes would celebrate by drinking and eating under the trees.

-Revellers take along food, host a barbeque or buy food from stalls that line the paths.
+Revellers take along food, host a barbecue or buy food from stalls that line the paths.
 One popular snack is dango, a chewy treat made from rice flour.
-Another is sakura mochi, red kidney-bean paste wrapped in a salt-preserved cherry blossom leaf.
+Another is sakura mochi, a rice cake filled with red kidney-bean paste and wrapped in a salt-preserved cherry blossom leaf.

 Families and workmates gather under the tees.
 They sing, drink, eat and talk until late in the evening, when lanterns light the parks and couples step out.